Race, Gender, and Sexuality Studies Department (ERS/RGS)

 Multicultural Counseling

 This course focuses on the effects of culture on the nature and behavior of individuals, their adaptations to institutions and environments, and their relations within and outside their culture.
 Specifically, the impact of concepts such as ethnocentrism, stereotypes, racism and prejudice are explored in terms of their relevance to the counseling process.
 Strategies and skills relevant to providing effective multicultural counseling are investigated.
-Prerequisite: PSY 100; PSY 283 or PSY 285 or ERS 100 or RGS 100.
+Prerequisite: PSY 100; PSY 283 or PSY 285 or RGS 100.
 (Cross-listed with PSY/RGS; may only earn credit in one department.)
 Offered Occasionally.

 RGS/PSY 442 Cr.3